kingscode/phpstorm-code-style/README.md

-# KingsCode PHPStorm Code Style.
+# KingsCode PHPStorm Code Style

+Our PHPStorm code styling.

+## Usage

+Import the `KingsCode.xml` file into phpstorm and you're good to go.